RocketSoftware/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 You must have the following software installed:

--   Micro Focus Enterprise Developer for Eclipse. [*Click here*](https://www.microfocus.com/documentation/enterprise-developer/) to access the product Help and the release notes of Enterprise Developer.
+- Rocket Enterprise Developer for Eclipse. [*Click here*](https://www.microfocus.com/documentation/enterprise-developer/) to access the product Help and the release notes of Enterprise Developer.
 - A TN3270 terminal emulator to run the CICS application.

-**Note:** A license for Micro Focus Host Access for the Cloud (HACloud) Session Server TN3270 emulator is included with Enterprise Developer.
+**Note:** A license for Rocket Host Access for the Cloud (HACloud) Session Server TN3270 emulator is included with Enterprise Developer.

-Before running this demo remotely, be sure you have a Micro Focus RDO and MFDS agent already configured and running on the remote UNIX/Linux machine.
+Before running this demo remotely, be sure you have an RDO and MFDS agent already configured and running on the remote UNIX/Linux machine.
-Please see the Micro Focus product documentation for more information.
+Please see the Rocket product documentation for more information.

 ## How to Run the Demonstration